python/devguide/developer-workflow/porting.rst

 .. _porting:

 =========================
-Porting to a New Platform
+Porting to a new platform
 =========================

 The first step is to familiarize yourself with the development toolchain on